Fast and Effective Tips for Period Pain Relief

 For me personally this was a game-changer in preventing period pain & PMS, so much so I personally don’t drink coffee at all anymore because of how good I feel without it.
 It's just one of the reasons I developed the My Moonbox Superfood Latte range - which are delicious coffee alternatives but developed specifically for healthier menstrual cycles.
 So they’re an option if you need an energizing alternative.

-If you're on your period right now or in your premenstrual phase, instead of coffee - try drinking alternatives like a raspberry leaf tea, or our turmeric or cacao lattes!
+If you're on your period right now or in your premenstrual phase, instead of coffee - try drinking alternatives like our turmeric latte!

 TIP 4: EXERCISE